 Automatic reconnection can be convenient because you need not implement your own reconnect code, but if a reconnection does occur, several aspects of the connection state are reset on the server side and your application will not be notified.

-Session system variables are reinitialized to the values of the corresponding global system variables, including system variables that are set implicitly by statements such as
+Reinitializes session system variables to the values of the corresponding global system variables, including system variables that are set implicitly by statements such as

-threadstable row that determines connection thread instrumentation is lost.
+threadstable row that determines connection thread instrumentation.
 If the client reconnects after a disconnect, the session is associated with a new row in the

 threadstable and the thread monitoring state may be different.
 See The threads Table.